-Carry trade is a pretty unusual low-risk trading strategy that boasts the ability to generate profits over a long period of time.
-If you do internet research on carry trading, you’ll only find scare information without any examples, screen shots and detailed explanations.
+Carry trade is a pretty unusual low-risk trading strategy that boasts the ability to generate profits over a long period.
+If you do internet research on carry trading, you’ll only find scare information without any examples, screenshots and detailed explanations.

 Aiming to fill in this gap, we provide a step-by-step guide to using this amazing strategy so that any trader can benefit from it.

 What is a carry trade, or how to beat the system?

 Carry trading emerged in the 80s of the XX century.
 The best thing about this trading technique is that it can generate profits for years!
 Plus, it won’t take much of your time.
 You only need to check your trading charts once a day.

 Carry traders are buying a national currency with low interest rate and invest it in the currency with a higher interest rate.

 This is the most common definition of carry trading.
 Sounds too vague?
 Let’s break it down!

 Suppose, you go to the bank and take a loan at an 8% interest rate.
 Then you go to another bank and use this money to deposit 12% per year.
 In this case, you can pay your interest to Bank 1 with your profits from Bank 2 and still have an extra 4%.
 This is how you get a small profit without any effort!
 This is a very low-risk scheme as the worst thing that can happen is that your bank goes bankrupt (which happens not that often, especially if you choose a reliable establishment).

 Carry trading in Forex market and stock market

 For this strategy, seasoned investors tend to use the Japanese yen (JPY) as it traditionally goes with the lowest interest rate.
 Until 2008, long-term traders would buy US dollars with Japanese yens and then invest the American currency in fast-growing stocks of major corporations.
 However, the 2008 financial crisis caused a significant shift in exchange rates, and the bubble popped.